colibris-framework/colibris/README.md

     settingsschemas.load_from_env(globals())

-Environment variables can be put together in a `.env` file that is located in the root folder of the project.
+Environment variables can be put together in a `.env` file that is located in the directory where you run your project from (usually the root folder of your project).
 This file should never be added to git.

-If you want your variables to be part of your project's repository, you can add them to `.env.default`, which should be added to git.
+If you want your variables to be part of your project's repository, you can add them to `${PACKAGE}/.env.default`, which should be added to git.

 #### Available Settings